Generalized full matching and extrapolation of the results from a large-scale voter mobilization experiment: Simulation study

 \section{Simulation study}

-We present the results from a small simulation study of the performance of an implementation of the presented algorithm compared to implementations of commonly used matching methods.
-In particular, we investigate the algorithm with and without the first two refinements discussed in section \ref{sec:extensions}, and compare it with 1:1-matching, 1:1-matching with replacement, 1:2-matching and traditional full matching.
-For 1:1-matching and 1:2-matching we include both an implementation that derive optimal solutions and a greedy implementation.
-The traditional and generalized full matching methods use the same matching constraints, namely at least one treated and control unit in each group.
+We present the results from a small simulation study of the performance of an implementation of the presented algorithm.
+The comparison is with conventional full matching and nearest neighbor matching with and without replacement.
+We include both optimal and heuristic (``greedy'') implementations of nearest neighbor matching.

 We focus on a simple setting where each unit has two covariates distributed uniformly on a plane: